SAP/spartacus-docs/_pages/install/integrations/configurable-products-integration.md

 When you refresh the browser, the product configuration is reset to the default configuration.
 You therefore have to reconfigure your products after reloading the page.

-## Performance/Session Affinity
+## Performance and Session Affinity

-In order to communicate with the configurator in a performant way, the commerce backend caches session cookies that are sent along to CPS for every configurator interaction.
-This allows CPS to read a runtime configuration from its cache instead from the database.
+To communicate with the configurator in a performant way, the Commerce Cloud back end caches session cookies that are sent to the configurator for every interaction.
+This allows the configurator to read a runtime configuration from its cache instead of from the database.

-As a consequence, Spartacus should always contact the same commerce node when doing configuration read and updates (which is called ‘session affinity’.
-This can be achieved like that:
+To ensure session affinity, Spartacus should always contact the same Commerce node when doing configuration reads and updates.
+You can ensure session affinity by setting the following configuration parameters:

-On commerce backend side, set configuration parameter `corsfilter.commercewebservices.allowCredentials=true`.
+- In SAP Commerce Cloud: `corsfilter.commercewebservices.allowCredentials=true`
-On Spartacus side, set configuration parameter `backend.occ.useWithCredentials=true`.
+- In Spartacus: `backend.occ.useWithCredentials=true`

 ## Unsupported Features